Lisa Su: Awards and honors

 She was the 2020 recipient of the Semiconductor Industry Association's Robert N. Noyce Award.
 Also in 2020, she was elected to the American Academy of Arts and Sciences.
 She was the 2020 Technical Leadership Abie Award Winner.
 She was the recipient of the Spirit of Silicon Valley Lifetime Achievement Award from the Silicon Valley Leadership Group.
 She was also ranked as #2 on the Fortune Business Person of The Year.
 In 2020, Su was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

-In 2021 Su was named as a Member of the U.S. President's Council of Advisors on Science and Technology, and inducted into the Women in Technology Hall of Fame.
+In 2021, Su was named as a member of the U.S. President's Council of Advisors on Science and Technology (PCAST) by President Joe Biden, and inducted into the Women in Technology Hall of Fame.
 Su was subsequently awarded the IEEE Robert N. Noyce Medal, becoming the first woman to receive this prize, and named as #49 on the Forbes 100 Most Powerful Women, credited for the 25-fold increase to AMD's stock since she became CEO in 2014.
 In 2022 Su was awarded the International Peace Honors Honoree "for her achievements in revolutionizing high performance computing, the donation of supercomputing power for infectious disease research, and inspiring people from all backgrounds to pursue careers in STEM".

-In 2022, MIT named its new building 12, dedicated for nanotechnology research, under her name.

-In 2023, Su ranked 49th in Forbes' list of "World's 100 most powerful women".
+In 2022, MIT named its new building 12, dedicated for nanotechnology research, under her name, and in 2023, Su ranked 49th in Forbes' list of "World's 100 most powerful women".
+She rose to tenth in 2025.

 She was ranked 12th on Fortune's list of Most Powerful Women in 2023.

 Su was included in Time's 2024 list of the "100 Most Influential People in AI" and in the Financial Times' list of the 25 most influential women in 2024.
 She was also named CEO of the Year by Time in 2024.
+In 2025, she was named as one of the "Architects of AI" for Times Person of the Year.

+She was reappointed to PCAST by President Donald Trump in 2026.

 Personal life

 Su and her husband, Daniel Lin (Chinese: 丹尼爾‧林), are based in Austin, Texas.
-Su and Nvidia co-founder and CEO Jensen Huang are first cousins.
+Su’s mother and Nvidia co-founder and CEO Jensen Huang are first cousins.
 Su's maternal grandfather is the eldest brother of Huang's mother.

+Su's father is a member of the Democratic Progressive Party and serves as its Eastern United States chapter's head and the senior advisor to the President of Taiwan, Lai Ching-te, since June 2026.

 After she became CEO of AMD, Su got into the habit of boxing regularly with a trainer.

-As of 2024, Su had an estimated net worth of more than $1 billion.
+As of 2026, Su has an estimated net worth of more than $3.4 billion.